Jeremy Walker (soccer)

-Jeremy Walker (born 25 August 1993) is an Australian footballer from Tasmania who plays as a right back for Green Gully in the National Premier Leagues Victoria.
+Jeremy Walker (born 25 August 1993) is an Australian footballer from Tasmania who plays as a right back for the Essendon Royals as of 2023.

 Club career

 In 2010 Walker featured in Season 3 of Fox8 television show Football Superstar in an attempt to win a NYL contract with Brisbane Roar but he was eliminated in the third episode.
 He later signed with Oakleigh Cannons ahead on the 2011 Victorian Premier League season.

 Following his season at Oakleigh, Walker was signed as a member of Melbourne Heart's inaugural NYL squad.
 During the 2012–13 season he made his debut for the senior team in Round 9 against Sydney FC.
 Later that season he was offered a senior contract by Heart and became the first player from Tasmania to earn a professional contract in the history of the A-League.
 Walker made a total of 16 senior appearances for Melbourne Heart before being released at the conclusion of the 2013–14 season.

 Jeremy then returned to the NPL Victoria with Hume City FC and was named NPL Player of the Month in July.

 After the 2014 NPL Victoria season, Walker signed with Concord Rangers in the Conference South.
 He joined Braintree Town ahead of the 2015/16 season but returned to Concord Rangers on loan soon after.
 Walker then returned to Australia, joining his former club Hume City once again.

 On 11 October 2017, following an ankle-injury to Marc Warren, Perth Glory signed Walker on an injury replacement contract.
 He left Perth Glory at the conclusion of the season.